nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 :   XGBoost is also based on trees and has proven to be a very powerful machine learning technique which is often used on Kaggle competitions to solve problems.
 {: style="text-align: justify;"}

-If XGBoost is also based on tree, why trying it ?
+If XGBoost is also based on tree, why trying it?
 Because I would like to try an _ensemble_ method: the key principle is that it builds a lot of simple decision trees instead of building a complex model that tries to understand very well the data or even finds relationships between columns --- that would obviously lead us to something hard to understand.
 Each tree, taken independently is very simple but the strength here is that combining predictions coming from all those basic estimators will provide in the end a stronger model, so a better prediction.
 There are several ensemble technics[^11]. **With XGBoost** training is sequential and **trees are added over iterations in order to reduce the errors made by the combination of all the previous ones**.